Skip to content

 Apart from stealing your happiness, mental illnesses could push you to self-injury, drug addiction, and suicidal thoughts.
 It’s even worse when your loved ones ignore your pain.
 But all is not lost.
 A therapist unpacks your thoughts and feelings to help you cope.
 Another option is joining support groups.
 Although opening up is to strangers is difficult, support groups create bonds through shared experiences.
 Do you have other tips for keeping distance from family and mental health?

-2 responses to “Keeping Distance From Family Mental Health Benefits”
+2 thoughts on “Keeping Distance From Family Mental Health Benefits”

 I myself have a large family and have learnt that they have their own ongoing troubles.
 Support groups are great daily our local health forum run a zoom meeting I get to know lot’s of people with simular problems and interests much better than annoying my family with my problems.